Space-Time Adaptive Processing

 Use Sample Matrix Inversion (SMI) beamformer to optimally suppress clutter and jammer interference.

-Phased Array System Toolbox uses the International System of Units.
+Phased Array System Toolbox uses the International System of Units (SI).

 This section introduces the concept of baseband signals and defines the local and global coordinate systems used in the toolbox.